 Mostly, this will happen when the mechanical penetration is not yet marked on the plywood of formwork, so the delay in marking the mechanical openings/penetrations on the slab by the mechanical team, the more chance to cut these electrical conduits which are passing at the same location of these penetrations and are not rerouted.

-Also, the same problem can happen with the electrical team themselves, this is when the electrical team didn’t mark first the locations of their required openings for electrical cable trays, ICT cable trays, Busways…etc.
+Also, the same problem can happen with the electrical team themselves.
+This is when the electrical team doesn’t mark first the locations of their required openings for electrical cable trays, ICT cable trays, Busways…etc.

-So, the delay of marking these electrical/ICT openings, the more chance of having a clash between the electrical conduits on the slab with these electrical/ICT openings.
+So, the delay in marking these electrical/ICT openings, the more chance of having a clash between the electrical conduits on the slab with these electrical/ICT openings.

 This is shown in photo no. 7